All know the Way, but few actually walk it. ~ Bodhidharma

 What Can Be Done?

 Together we can solve any situation, not against.
 This is always the way of the world.
 Right action and right thinking is needed here.
 Let us all pray, and write, to get the weight of the world involved to help and find longstanding solutions and not temporary ones.
+Balanced reporting without agendas, a full understanding of the issues (which are complex), and help for all sides is the best way this can move forward.

-- Author Shehlah Zahiruddin posted in the Express Tribune that a wider look at the situation not just in Burma, but everywhere, should give some added clarity: http://blogs.tribune.com.pk/story/12825/burma-killings-think-before-you-point-fingers/
+- Author Shehlah Zahiruddin posted in the Express Tribune that a wider look at the situation, not just in Burma but everywhere, should give some added clarity: http://blogs.tribune.com.pk/story/12825/burma-killings-think-before-you-point-fingers/

 - The book “Common Ground Between Islam & Buddhism” (translations in Arabic, Malaysian, and Persian can be found here) is a great place for all sides to start and grow from.
 Although designed for a Muslim audience, it is meant for interfaith understanding and communication.